 Multiplayer Online Battle Arena (MOBA): A game that has teams of players competing with each other, typically using the point-and-click interface of a Real Time Strategy; but, unlike RTS games, players control only one Hero Unit instead of a military-industrial complex.

-MUSH (Multi User Shared Hallucination): A Multi-User Text-Oriented Game that is just a series of rooms, and players are given the bare minimum of interaction systems, and the players must create and manage their own roleplaying.
+MUSH (Multi User Shared Hallucination): A MUD that is just a series of rooms, with players given the bare minimum of interaction systems and let loose to create and manage their own roleplaying.